Howega/GeorgiaLoyalist/index.md

   <div class="max-w-5xl text-center mb-12">
     <h1 class="text-4xl md:text-5xl font-bold text-gray-900 mb-6">Loyalism in Revolutionary Georgia</h1>
     <p class="text-lg text-gray-700 leading-relaxed">
-      This project investigates the contested and fluid nature of political allegiance in the backcountry of Georgia during the American Revolution.
+      This project investigates Georgia during the American Revolution.
       While most historical treatments of Loyalism have focused on New York or the Carolinas, Georgia has often been overlooked—despite being the only colony successfully reclaimed by British forces after the outbreak of war.
-This digital project reconstructs the networks, movements, and motivations of Georgia's Loyalists by mapping key individuals, petitions, and military activity from archival sources.
+This digital project reconstructs the locations, loss of property, and motivations of Georgia's by mapping key individuals and commerical trade networks from archival sources.
     </p>
   </div>